pghydro/pghydrotools/README.md

 ## Branches

+The master branch has the latest minor release.
+(2.0.1)

-The master branch reflects the future next release.
+The develop branch has the next minor release.
+(2.0.2-dev)

 # INTRODUCTION